vari-bbc/shared_snakemake/README.md

 4. Go into README.md and remove the old rules documentation.

-5. Update the TOC (see 'gh-md-toc').
+5. Update the TOC, either manually or using 'gd-md-toc' (https://github.com/ekalinin/github-markdown-toc).

 # Rules